HoudiniGraphql/houdini/CONTRIBUTING.md

 at the values being updated, captures every `set` function that must be called, and invokes the function with an object matching the entire corresponding selection.

-For a good general introduction to normalized caching for GraphQL queries, check out the [urql page on Normalized Caching](https://formidable.com/open-source/urql/docs/graphcache/normalized-caching/) which gives a very good overview of the task, even if some of the actual implementation details differ from houdini's.
+For a general introduction to normalized caching for GraphQL queries, check out the [urql page on Normalized Caching](https://formidable.com/open-source/urql/docs/graphcache/normalized-caching/) which gives a very good overview of the task, even if some of the actual implementation details differ from houdini's.